 What fishing gear to

-normal fly fishing gear (9‘ or 9’6”
+normal fly fishing gear (9‘ or 9’6” rods and floating lines.)

 Don't have any fly fishing

 gear?
 We can arrange

 fishing gear for hire at £10 per head (including: rod, reel & line, nylon, 1 pack of flies,

 scissors and priest.)

 Day: We start at 9.30am and you will be met at

 the local inn and taken down the winding country lanes to the lakeside log cabin with all

 Coffee will be served, followed by a briefing by

 on the day.

 Those of the party who fish regularly go off to

 eye of Tim, your Instructor.
 He will take everybody to a suitable place to catch a

 The fish in these lakes are hard fighting Rainbow

 Trout and can be up to 3lbs in size; some even more than that.

 A BBQ lunch will be served at 1pm followed by more

 fishing until 4.30 when tea will be served and the catch weighed in.

 To make this a fun day out, there will be prizes

 for 'the best novice' and 'the best experienced fisherman', 'the biggest fish' and the

 After this you can carry on fishing 'til dusk or

 leave happy and contented.

 NB.
 This trip would make an excellent

 corporate fly fishing day.

 Trout Fishing the Derbyshire Wye

-Day trips available - June & July 2012 | Up to 6 People Per Trip
+- June & July 2016 | Up to 6 People Per

 A day's guided fishing on the River Wye,

 The Derbyshire Wye is probably the most

 historic trout fishery in the north of England and one of the few rivers in the UK that

 rainbow trout have naturalized.
 Here you will have a chance to catch brown trout, wild

 rainbow trout and grayling.

 Getting there by car from the North:

 at junction 29 and follow the A617 to the city and then take the A619 to Baslow.
 Here take the

 B6012 to Rowsley.
 From the

 South, take the M1 north to junction 28 then take

 the A38 to Alfreton and the A615 to Matlock.
 From Matlock take the A6 for 6 miles to

 Where will you be

 fishing?
 You will be fishing on the Haddon Estate water, which runs

 another one in the afternoon.

 Who will be taking care of us on the

 trip?
 Tim Gaunt-Baker or one of his staff will be on hand throughout the

 day to advise you on the best tactics for the conditions.
 Like all our trips we will also be

 there for any extra fly fishing tuition that you may need.

 We meet at the Peacock Hotel at

 Rowsley in Derbyshire, one of the famous fishing hotels in England, for breakfast.
 This is

 followed by a briefing for the day, the hand out of fishing maps and

 permits.
 Breakfast, and lunch on the river

 bank are included and the fishing will

 be from 9.30 am to dusk.

 What fishing gear to bring with

 you: 8’6" to 9’ rods, #4 and #5 floating lines plus your usual

 head (including: Hardy's rod, reel & line, nylon, a pack of flies, scissors and

 Trout Fishing in Yorkshire

 Thursday evening you will be greeted by Tim Gaunt-Baker, who will introduce you to the rest of

-guide for the duration of the trip.
-Tim will give a short introduction as to what to
+trip.
+After dinner Tim will give a short introduction as to what to

 expect from the three days fishing trip.